 Yes, definitely.
 The three-year, professional Master of Architecture (MArch) at UIC is open to students from any academic background.
-To qualify for the program, applicants need a Bachelors degree in any subject (completed or in progress) and three prerequisite courses: one in Trigonometry/Calculus and two in Art History or Architecture History.
-It is in a student's best interest to proceed directly to the MArch if he or she already holds a baccalaureate degree in any field, since this degree counts as the first step in the architectural licensing process.
-A list of all professional architecture programs can be found at www.naab.org.
+To qualify for the program, applicants need a bachelor's degree in any field (completed or in progress) and three pre-requisite courses: one in Calculus and two in Art History or Architecture History.
+It is in a student's best interest to proceed directly to the MArch if he or she already holds a bachelor's degree in any field since the MArch is a professional degree that fulfills the education requirements for the architectural licensing process.
+Four-year undergraduate degrees are considered pre-professional.
+Further information about professional architecture programs can be found at www.naab.org.

-2. What classes will count as prerequisites for the MArch program if I don't have a Bachelors degree in Architecture?
+2. What classes can fulfill pre-requisite requirements for the MArch program if I don't have a bachelor's degree in architecture?

-The art history or architecture history course prerequisites can vary somewhat.
-Essentially, the two courses combined should cover a visual history from ancient or Renaissance periods up through the present.
+The art history or architecture history course pre-requisites may vary.
+The two courses combined should cover a visual history from ancient or Renaissance periods up through the present.
 The second course should emphasize (or at least fully cover) modern and contemporary art and architecture.

-Unless a student has already completed equivalent college-level courses or is currently enrolled at a college or university where he or she can take them, a local community college may offer the best options in terms of cost and time.
-Applicants can be enrolled in the courses during the admission process or prior to acceptance, but courses must be completed before enrollment.
+Courses may be completed at any accredited institution.
+Unless a student has already completed equivalent college-level courses or is currently enrolled at a college or university where he or she can take them, a local community college or online coursework through an accredited institution may be good options in terms of cost and time.
+Courses do not need to be completed before applying to our graduate program.
+Applicants may be enrolled in the courses during the admission process or prior to acceptance so long as courses are completed before beginning MArch coursework.

 4. I have an undergraduate major or some coursework in architecture.
 Can I transfer credits into the MArch program?

 The MArch program does not accept transfer credits.
-Three-year MArch students must complete 104 credits at the School; students with advanced standing must complete 68 credits at the School.
-However, if a student has taken a particular course before (usually structures), that student may submit a course syllabus, coursework, and transcript to the professor for waiver consideration.
-If the student has adequately completed the required material for the course, the professor will approve the waiver and the student is then required to take an advanced architecture elective in its place.
+Three-year MArch students must complete 100 credits at UIC; students with advanced standing must complete 64 credits at UIC.
+However, if a student has taken a particular course before (usually structures), he or she may submit a course syllabus, coursework, and transcript to the professor for waiver consideration.
+If the student has adequately completed the required material for the course, the professor will approve the waiver and the student will be required to take an advanced architecture elective in its place.
 Course waivers are not possible for studio courses and are unlikely in the case of theory and technology.
-Only grades of a "B" or better will be accepted to waive courses.
+Only grades of a "B" or better will be accepted for potential course waivers.

-Applicants with a degree in architecture may be considered for advanced standing into the second year of the MArch if they have a background that includes a minimum of six design studios (eight preferred).
-Also required is upper-level course work in theory and history equivalent to Arch 531/532, at least one year of architectural and environmental technology, and one year of structures.
+Advanced is granted to very few applicants.
+Those with a degree in architecture may be considered for advanced standing into the second year of the MArch if they have a background that includes a minimum of six design studios (eight preferred).
+Also required is upper-level coursework in theory and history equivalent to Arch 531/532, at least one year of architectural and environmental technology, and one year of structures.

 Placement in the MArch program is determined on an individual basis, and an applicant's portfolio of academic work plays a very significant role.
 The portfolio should include creative design work from all studios and must demonstrate work that is at a level commensurate with advanced placement.
 Another factor in placement is how well work undertaken at previous schools provides the knowledge and experience provided in the first year of our program.
 Through the portfolio review, the School evaluates an applicant's aesthetic sensibility, conceptual thinking, ability to construct a visual or graphic argument, and the quality and sophistication of the work.